Borrowing money from a bank to finance your business is a lot harder than getting a loan to buy a new car or to improve your home.

 More help on funding your business

-You will find loads of help and practical tips on all aspects of business funding on ByteStart.
+You can also find loads more practical tips on all aspects of business funding on ByteStart.
 Here are some of our most popular guides;

 - Finding finance for your new business – funding advice for start-ups